-Here’s How Kyrie Irving Trade Impacts Future For LeBron James, Cavs
+How Kyrie Irving Trade To Celtics Affects LeBron James, Cavs’ Future

 Cleveland undoubtedly will contend for an NBA title next season with James, Thomas, Crowder, Love, Derrick Rose and J.R.
 Smith, and it could throw a Hail Mary by dangling the Nets’ pick to get James another star next offseason, but this likely spells the end of James’ time with his hometown club.

-After the 2017-18 campaign, the Cavs could enter a world without Akron’s favorite son and Uncle Drew, while James will have his pick of suitors willing to exceed the luxury-tax threshhold to build a contender around him, with the Los Angeles Lakers being chief among them.
+After the 2017-18 campaign, the Cavs could enter a world without Akron’s favorite son and Uncle Drew, while James will have his pick of suitors willing to exceed the luxury-tax threshold to build a winner around him, with the Los Angeles Lakers probably being chief among them.

 James and Irving ended Cleveland’s title drought in historic fashion, and now they will enter the season as rivals vying for the prize they hoisted together 14 months ago.